michael-borck/cloudcore/docs/policies/privacy_policy.md

 ---
-title: Privacy Policy
+title: "Privacy Policy"
-categories:
+categories: ["Privacy", "Data Protection", "Compliance"]
-      - "Privacy"
-      - "Data Protection"
-      - "Compliance"
 ---

 We at CloudCore (CloudCore and our subsidiaries and affiliates) are committed to